2024 World Series: Dodgers

-With the win, the Dodgers broke a tie with the Cardinals (1926, 1942) to become the only visiting franchise to clinch three World Series championships (1955, 1981, 2024) on the Yankees' home field.
-They also joined the Houston Astros in beating the Yankees in four postseasons.
-As they also defeated the New York Mets in the NLCS, the Dodgers became the first team in history to eliminate two teams from the same city in one postseason.

 Fans begin to assemble in front of Los Angeles City Hall before the start of the November 1, 2024 victory parade.

+With the win, the Dodgers broke a tie with the Cardinals (1926, 1942) to become the only visiting franchise to clinch three World Series championships (1955, 1981, 2024) on the Yankees' home field, and were the first road team to clinch the championship at Yankee Stadium since the Florida Marlins did so in 2003.
+They also joined the Houston Astros as the only teams to defeat the Yankees in four separate postseasons.
+As they also defeated the New York Mets in the NLCS, the Dodgers became the first team in MLB history to eliminate two teams from the same city in one postseason.

 In the hours after the Game 5 win, there were isolated incidents in Los Angeles, such as fans spray-painting graffiti on an occupied Metro bus and then lighting it on fire, and others looting a Nike store in Downtown Los Angeles.
 Los Angeles Police called a tactical alert.
 A fan sustained a serious injury to his hand lighting a firework.
 On November 1, 2024, the Dodgers held a parade from Los Angeles City Hall to L.A.
 Central Public Library along Grand Avenue, then a celebration at Dodger Stadium.
 The celebrations also included fan tributes to former Dodgers star pitcher Fernando Valenzuela, who would have turned 64 years old on the day of the parade.
+An estimated two million fans attended the parade.

-In December 2024, Freeman’s walk-off grand slam ball would sell for $1.56 million, the third-highest price of any baseball at the time of the sale, behind only Shohei Ohtani’s 50-50 home run ball from September and Mark McGwire’s 70th home run ball from 1998.
+In December 2024, Freeman's walk-off grand slam ball would sell for $1.56 million, the third-highest price of any baseball at the time of the sale, behind only Shohei Ohtani's 50-50 home run ball from September and Mark McGwire's 70th home run ball from 1998.

 The Dodgers would successfully defend their World Series title in 2025, defeating the Toronto Blue Jays in seven games.
-They were the first back-to-back champions since the Yankees three-peat from 1998-2000.
+They were the first back-to-back champions since the Yankees three-peat from 1998–2000.